sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 - TwinCAT 2 can be reinstalled from the Package manager
 - You'll need to make sure the `Outdated` feed is activated
 - It won't be a `Workload` so you will need to swap to `Packages` view to find it
-	- This is the top left button
+	- This is the top left button inside the `Package Manager`
 - Seach `TwinCAT.XAE.TC2Engineering` and it should show up
 - Download those packages and TwinCAT 2 options should appear in the System Icon as options
 ![alt text](images/TC2options.png)